FriedOrange/MatrixSans/README.md

 ### Building manually

-Ensure the following programs are installed and added to your PATH environment variable: [Python](https://www.python.org/downloads/), [gftools](https://github.com/googlefonts/gftools).
+Ensure the following programs are installed:
+- [Python](https://www.python.org/downloads/), for running the following three items
+- [gftools](https://github.com/googlefonts/gftools), for building the fonts from the intermediate UFO sources
+- [Font Bakery](https://github.com/googlefonts/fontbakery/), for testing the fonts (run `test.bat`)
+- [sfdLib](https://github.com/MFEK/sfdLib.py), for generating the UFO sources (see below) After installing Python, the following three may be acquired automatically by running `pip install -r requirements.txt` at the command line.

 To build the fonts manually on Windows: